Howard McCurdy

 Howard Douglas McCurdy (10 December 1932 – 20 February 2018) was a Canadian civil rights activist, politician and university professor.
 He grew up in Southwestern Ontario before moving to the Windsor, Ontario, area.
 He did his undergraduate work at what is now known as the University of Windsor and doctoral degree at Michigan State University.
 He became a tenured professor at the University of Windsor and eventually became a department head.
 In 1980, he entered politics when he was elected to the City of Windsor's council.
 In 1984, McCurdy entered federal politics when he won a seat in the House of Commons.
 He was the second Black Canadian to serve in parliament and the first for the New Democratic Party of Canada.
 He lost his seat during a Liberal Party sweep of Ontario ridings in the 1993 federal election.
 In 2012 he earned several awards including the Order of Ontario and the Order of Canada.
 In later life he had many health issues and died in the Windsor-area in 2018.

 Early life

-Born in London, Ontario, McCurdy's great-great grandfather Nasa McCurdy was an agent on the Underground Railroad by which African-American slaves escaped to Canada in the 19th century.
+McCurdy was born in London, Ontario.
+His great-great grandfather Nasa McCurdy was an agent on the Underground Railroad by which African-American slaves escaped to Canada in the 19th century.

 He moved to Amherstburg, Ontario, when he was 9 and encountered racism for the first time when he tried to join the Cub Scouts and was excluded, being told to form a Black-only troop.
 He later traced his activism back to his experiences with discrimination at this young age.